sparkfun/SparkFun-KiCad-Libraries/Documentation/KiCadPadMod.md

 **[(optional search term)]**

 Add a partial file name here.
 The script will only apply to filenames that contain the search term.
-This can be a whole file name, or part (like 0603)
+This can be a whole file name, or part (like 0603).
+All directories will be searched if -sub 1

-TODO: Complete this function

 ### Usage

 All arguments are shown here, though the command is invalid and will fail the checks:

-* `python KiCadPadMod.py -l -sub 0 -pad SMD -nopad CENTER -onlypad CENTER -add F.Mask -rem F.Paste -mod PadClearance 0.004 C:\temp\input C:\temp\output 0603`
+* `python KiCadPadMod.py -l -sub 0 -pad SMD -nopad CENTER -onlypad CENTER -add F.Mask -rem F.Paste -mod PadClearance 0.004 C:\temp\input\ C:\temp\output\ 0603`

 This example says, root folder only, operate on all PTH pads and add a F.Mask layer: